Frequently Asked Questions

 My cases are not showing “annealing marks” after annealing.
 Why?

 We get this question all the time.
 Cosmetics are simply no indicator of annealing.
 It is quite normal for cases to show virtually no marks at all and be accurately annealed.
 Sometimes it is due to the surface condition of the brass.
-Freshly polished cases show fainter marks.
+Freshly polished cases show fainter marks see video here.
 We almost never see much in the way of “annealing marks” on 6 PPC cases or many other cartridges.
 Other cases, like the 30.06 family look way over annealed, and yet are exactly correct.

 AZTEC is extremely accurate.
 If you are using the correct pilot, and if the cases are coming out hot, they will be correctly annealed.